Settle–Carlisle line: Accidents

-Simulators

-The line is featured in Microsoft Train Simulator, which depicts the line as it was in the 1920s, 1930s, and 1940s, and in modern-day for Dovetail Games' Train Simulator.

-Trainz Railway Simulator has a Settle & Carlisle package modelled on the line under British Railways ownership in the late 1950s and early 1960s.

 In popular culture

 In 1983, Border Television released a film documentary named 'Steam on the Settle & Carlisle'.
 It featured a trip from Carlisle to Settle on the "Cumbrian Mountain Express" hauled by LNER A4 Sir Nigel Gresley (at the time in its LNER livery and number 4498).
 SR West Country class City of Wells and SR class LN Lord Nelson also made appearances towards the end, while LMS Princess Coronation Class 6229 Duchess of Hamilton (in un-streamlined form) was seen at the start and towards the end.
-In March 2016 a fifty-minute colour documentary "The Long Drag", made in 1962-3 by the Halifax Cinema Club was released for free viewing on the British Film Institute website The British Film Institute website also hosts a 1985 Yorkshire Television documentary "The End of the Line" which is free to view online.
+In March 2016 a fifty-minute colour documentary "The Long Drag", made in 1962–3 by the Halifax Cinema Club was released for free viewing on the British Film Institute website The British Film Institute website also hosts a 1985 Yorkshire Television documentary "The End of the Line" which is free to view online.